100% Community (Alaska) Ensuring 10 Vital Services for Surviving and Thriving

 To ensure education and resources are readily available fostering a safe, supportive, and healthy community.

 The Peninsula Points on Prevention Coalition (PPOP) is a collaborative effort of community members, resource agencies, tribal members, small business owners, law enforcement, and other local coalitions all working together to bring awareness and education surrounding prevention efforts.
-We are eager to build capacity within our community to address the very important issues surrounding power-based violence and to incorporate all of our prevention efforts together to develop a safety net within our community, (knowing that many of our efforts intersect with each other).
+We are eager to build capacity within our community to address the critical issues surrounding power-based violence and to incorporate all of our prevention efforts to develop a safety net within our community (knowing that many of our efforts intersect with each other).

-We all strive to live in communities that are healthy and safe; where our families, friends, and neighbors can reach their fullest potential.
+We all strive to live in healthy, safe communities where our families, friends, and neighbors can reach their fullest potential.

-Just by living in and moving through our community, we have power to strike change.
-Whether it’s through informal discussions with friends and neighbors, modeling healthy and respectful interactions with family, or working through various community institutions such as schools, churches, local government, or businesses, we possess multiple points and varying degrees of influence over those around us.
+We can make a change by living in and moving through our community.
+Whether through informal discussions with friends and neighbors, modeling healthy and respectful interactions with family, or working through various community institutions such as schools, churches, local government, or businesses, we possess multiple points and varying degrees of influence over those around us.

 Successful prevention requires an approach of community connectedness – a model where everyone has a stake in creating change.